onflow/docs/docs/evm/guides/foundry.md

     "symbol()(string)"
 ```

+### Sending Transactions

 Let's create a second account and move some tokens using a transaction.
-You can use `cast wallet new` to create a new account.
+You can use `cast wallet new` to create a new test account.
 You don't need to fund it to receive tokens.
 Replace `$NEW_ADDRESS` with the address of the new account:

 ```shell
 cast send $DEPLOYED_MYTOKEN_ADDRESS \